raspberrypilearning/tree-life-simulator/en/step_2.md

 --- /task ---

 It’s important that we plant a variety of trees to house a range of animals, restore our environment and benefit people.
+An Australian Koala Bear relies on eucalyptus trees whilst a Lemur in Madagascar needs the deciduous trees there.

 The **Tree** sprite has 3 costumes (tree 1, tree 2 and tree 3).
 Use the `random`{:class="block3operators"} operator to vary the looks of the trees and add variety to your forest.